 Step 3: Configure a listener

-In the Configure listeners step, configure the forwarding protocol and the port, and then click Next.
+In the Configure listeners step, configure the forwarding protocol and port, and then click Next.

 In this example, the Protocol parameter is set to TCP and the Port parameter must include ports 80 and 90.
 For example, you can enter 80-90.
-You can use the default values for other parameters or modify other parameters based on your business requirements.
+Keep other parameters at their default or modify as needed.
 For more information about how to configure a listener, see Add and manage intelligent routing listeners.

 Step 4: Configure an endpoint group and an endpoint

-In the Configure an endpoint group step, configure the endpoint and click Next.
+In the Configure an endpoint group step, configure the endpoint group and click Next.

 In this example, Region is set to US (Silicon Valley), Backend Service Type is set to NLB, and Backend Service is set to the NLB instance.
 In the Port Mapping section, configure the mappings between listener port 80 and endpoint port 8080 and between listener port 90 and endpoint port 8090.
 Then, read and select Compliance Commitments Regarding Cross-border Data Transfers.
-You can use the default values for other parameters or modify other parameters based on your business requirements.
-For more information about how to configure an endpoint group, see Add and manage intelligent routing listeners.
+Use the default values for other parameters or modify them as needed.
+For more information, see Add and manage endpoint groups of intelligent routing listeners.

 In the Configuration Review step, confirm the GA configurations and click Submit.